-Dear John,
+Dear Manuel,

-We are delighted to confirm your promotion to Job Grade 22G, with an effective date of January 1, 2018.
-You will continue to report to me.
+We are delighted to confirm your promotion as President, Asia Pacific Group to job grade 22G with an effective date of January 1, 2019.
+You will report to me.
 The information contained in this letter provides details of your promotion.

-- Your title will remain President, Pacific Group. - You will assume responsibility for the Bottling Investments Group. - Your principal place of assignment will remain in Singapore.
-Your employer in Singapore will continue to be Pacific Refreshments Pte.
-Ltd. - Your annual base salary for your new position will be \$550,000. - You will continue to be eligible to participate in the annual Performance Incentive Plan.
-This is an important, variable element of your total compensation.
-Your incentive opportunity is between 0% and 250% (maximum) of your annual base salary.
-Any payment will depend on both the business performance and your personal contributions.
-Awards are made at the discretion of the Compensation Committee of the Board of Directors based upon recommendations by Senior Management.
-As a discretionary program, the performance factors, eligibility criteria, payment frequency, award opportunity levels and other provisions are variable.
+- Your principal place of assignment will be Singapore.
+Your employer in Singapore will be Pacific Refreshments Pte.
+Ltd. - If you have not done so already, you will formally separate from any local employer in your home country.
+We will be providing you with documentation relating to that separation shortly. - Your annual base salary for your new position will be \$525,000. - You will continue to be eligible to participate in the annual Performance Incentive Plan.
+Your target annual incentive is 125% of annual base salary.
+The actual amount of an incentive award may vary and is based on individual performance and the financial performance of the Company.
+Awards are made at the discretion of the Compensation Committee of the Board of Directors.
 The plan may be modified from time to time. - You will continue to be eligible to participate in The Coca-Cola Company's Long-Term Incentive (LTI) program.
 Awards are made at the discretion of the Compensation Committee of the Board of Directors based upon recommendations by Senior Management.
 You will be eligible to receive LTI awards within guidelines for the job grade assigned to your position, and based upon your leadership potential to impact the Company's future growth.
-As a discretionary program, eligibility criteria, award opportunity levels, the award timing, frequency, size and mix of award vehicles are variable
+As a discretionary program, eligibility criteria, award opportunity levels, the award timing, frequency, size and mix of award vehicles are variable.